 Diagnosing tapeworms in dogs occurs when a veterinarian finds tapeworm segments or eggs in a fecal sample.
 If other clinical signs are present, like stunted growth or poor coat condition, ruling out tapeworms and other parasites are essential for an accurate diagnosis.
 Your veterinarian will examine your dog’s feces for evidence of tapeworm activity.
 He or she may also examine the anus directly to see if any worms are visible.

 You can help your veterinarian make an accurate diagnosis by bringing in samples of feces that have visible tapeworm segments.
 If you notice segments in your dog’s coat, bring those in, too.
 Once tapeworms are discovered, veterinarians use diagnostic tests like a PCR to differentiate between tapeworm species.
-This is important for determining the appropriate treatment protocols.
+This is important for determining the appropriate treatment.

 Treating Your Dog for Tapeworms